freddie090/Cancer_BarCode_Sim_CBC/README.md

 # Cancer BarCode (CBC) Simulation

-CBC is an agent-based model implemented in [julia](https://julialang.org/) that simulates the experimental evolution of uniquely barcoded cancer cells.
+`CBC` is an agent-based model implemented in [julia](https://julialang.org/) that simulates the experimental evolution of uniquely barcoded cancer cells.

 ## Packages and Versions

-CBC requires the following julia packages:
+`CBC` requires the following julia packages:
 `Distributions`,`DataFrames`,`RCall`,`CSV`

-CBC currently runs on [julia](https://julialang.org/) version >= 1.4.0
+`CBC` currently runs on [julia](https://julialang.org/) version >= 1.4.0

 n.b. that because CBC requires `RCall`, it also requires a version of [R](https://www.r-project.org/).
 Details on how to get `RCall` working with `julia` can be found [here](https://juliainterop.github.io/RCall.jl/stable/installation/).

-CBC can be loaded on a local or remote machine by downloading the 6 CBC `.jl` files and running
+`CBC` can be loaded on a local or remote machine by downloading the 6 `CBC.jl` files and running
 ```julia
 include CBC_Sim_Init.jl
 ```